Cannon County, Tennessee

 The 16th Judicial District Local Rules of Court can be found here.
 These rules help explain how the court works and the court's day to day procedures.

 To get some perspective on how often Cannon County judges are handling and trying tort cases (claims for personal injury or death), here is a recap of the past decade.
 For the 2010-2011 reporting period, there were 8 tort cases (claims for personal injury or wrongful death) filed in Cannon County.
 During that same time frame, there were not any tort cases that went to trial.
 During the 2011-2012 reporting period, there were 12 tort cases filed in Cannon County, but again zero cases actually went to trial.
 For 2012-2013, 11 tort cases were filed but not a single personal injury or wrongful death case went to trial.
 For 2013-2014, 10 tort cases were filed in Cannon County and, for the fourth straight year, none went to trial.
 In 2014-2015, only 5 tort cases were filed in the entire county and, yet again, none of them went to trial.
-Finally, last year 11 tort cases were filed, and again, none went to trial.
+In 2016-2017, 11 tort cases were filed, and again, none went to trial.
+In 2017-2018, zero tort cases were filed.
+In 2018-2019, 11 cases were filed but again none went to trial, so no damages were awarded by the judge or jury.

 How Do I Get Started?